After I repeated the expression, you told me it brought you to tears.

 “All of God’s grace in one tiny face.”

-We’d talked on the phone for an hour that afternoon, me swatting bees on the hot deck of our rental house in Indiana, you back home in Illinois, sitting in your comfortable recliner, looking at the birds.
+We’d talked on the phone for an hour that afternoon, me swatting bees on the deck of our rental house in Indiana, you back home in Illinois, in your comfortable recliner and looking at birds out the window.

-Beforehand, I had texted the latest photo of your new great-granddaughter, Annalisa Maeve.
-And during our conversation, I told you that when I saw the framed quote in the store that week, “All of God’s grace in one tiny face,” that those words summed her up perfectly to me.
-The sentiment brought tears of emotion to your eyes as it had to mine.
+Beforehand, I had texted the latest photo of your new great-granddaughter.
+And during our conversation, I told you that when I saw the framed quote in the store earlier, “All of God’s grace in one tiny face,” the words summed her up perfectly to me.
+The sentiment brought tears of emotion to your eyes too.

 The next day was a phone call of a completely different sort.
-You’d had a suspected stroke and were in an ambulance on the way to the hospital.
+You’d had a suspected stroke and went by ambulance to the hospital.

-I drove four hours, crying to God often to please let you live.
+I drove four hours, crying to God to please let you live.

-He heard my prayers and all of our prayers, and we spent a week with you, the first part in the ICU and next in a regular room.
-You looked so small and scared, and you were confused, anxious, and, often, out of your mind, which made us out of ours.
+He heard mine and all of our prayers, and we spent a week with you – the first part in the ICU and next in a regular room.
+You looked small and scared, and you were confused, anxious, and, often, out of your mind, which made us out of ours.

 We soon realized the very best place for you to go was home.
 It was all you wanted, to be comfortable and somewhere familiar, but it was our turn to be scared.

 You’d taken care of us over the years, but how would we care for you?

 You and Dad gave the four of us the gift of each other, though.
 We and our wonderful spouses, somehow, figured it out together.